 The bill amends various sections of Florida Statutes related to fire prevention, specifically focusing on the permitting process for fire alarm and sprinkler system projects.
-It introduces a definition for "alteration" and revises the definition of "fire alarm system project" to include specific conditions under which work can be performed.
-Local enforcement agencies are required to issue permits within two business days of receiving a completed application and to conduct inspections within 24 hours of a request.
-The bill also mandates that contractors keep plans and specifications available for onsite review during inspections and provides a timeline for submitting additional documentation if requested.
-Furthermore, if local governments fail to meet deadlines, they must reduce permit fees by 10% for each business day of delay.
+It introduces a definition for "alteration" and revises the definition of "fire alarm system project" to include specific conditions under which permits must be issued.
+Local enforcement agencies are required to issue permits within two business days of receiving a completed application and must conduct inspections within three business days.
+The bill also mandates that contractors keep plans and specifications available for onsite review during inspections and outlines the timeline for providing additional documentation if requested.
+Furthermore, if local governments fail to meet these deadlines, they must refund a percentage of the permit fees.

 Statutes affected: